 What to expect...

-Please arrive as close to 10.30am as possible, the entrance is via Saxon fitness and exit out of the blue door directly off the studio at the far end of the car park up the steps.
+Please arrive as close to 10.30am as possible, the enter and exit out of the blue door directly off the studio at the far end of the car park up the steps.

 The children can wear anything they are comfortable to move in with their hair tied up, carrying their favourite teddy or doll if they wish.